-The curriculum includes course work that integrates nursing, business, informatics, and health services administration to provide students with the opportunity to develop advanced analytical and communication skills.
-Leadership development is enhanced by exposure to diverse perspectives, a knowledge of theory and research, and a critical understanding of professional practice issues.
+The program also integrates coursework in nursing, business, informatics, and health care administration, providing students with the advanced analytical and communication skills necessary to become successful leaders in health care.
+The curriculum is rigorous and gives students the opportunity to gain exposure to diverse perspectives, to be immersed in theory and research, and to obtain a critical understanding of professional practice issues.

 - Demonstrate leadership in the development and implementation of institutional, local, state, federal, and international health policy